dev-ket/Ket.jl/docs/src/contribution_guide.md

 ### Contributing examples

 We encourage submissions of examples that build on Ket.
-Doing this is very simple: You just have to write a `.jl` file that may contain markdown (text, equations etc.) and Julia code, then add it to the [Ket.jl/docs/src/examples](https://github.com/dev-ket/Ket.jl/tree/master/docs/src/examples) directory.
+Doing this is very simple: You just have to write a `.jl` file that may contain [Markdown](https://docs.julialang.org/en/v1/stdlib/Markdown/) (text, equations etc.) and Julia code, then add it to the [Ket.jl/docs/src/examples](https://github.com/dev-ket/Ket.jl/tree/master/docs/src/examples) directory.

 When this is committed to the repository, the example files will be automatically processed and displayed in the documentation.
-You can follow the syntax from the existing examples, or check our the documentation for [Literate.jl](https://fredrikekre.github.io/Literate.jl/v2/).
+You can follow the syntax from the existing examples, or check out the documentation for [Literate.jl](https://fredrikekre.github.io/Literate.jl/v2/).

 ### Docstrings